-- 1. Provide proposal to: - 1.1 Identify and estimate the quantities of expected waste streams (organic, recyclable and non-recyclable) of the development; - 1.2 Demonstrate adequate numbers of general refuse bin(s) and in particular, recycling bin(s) provided to cater for the general waste and recyclables generated from the development as per the waste steam calculation mentioned in 1.1: - 1.3 Demonstrate compliance with the space requirement of waste recycling facilities (for waste storage, sorting and recycling), including sufficient size to cope with the numbers of general refuse bins and recycling bins as listed in (b); - 1.4 Elaborate the storage for recycling of, as a minimum, materials listed in (c); and - 1.5 Demonstrate management plan, accessibility and hygiene.
+- 1. Provide proposal to: - 1.1 Identify and estimate the quantities of expected waste streams (organic, recyclable and non-recyclable) of the development; - 1.2 Demonstrate compliance with the space requirement of waste recycling facilities (for waste storage, sorting and recycling) as listed in (b); - 1.3 Demonstrate storage for recycling of, as a minimum, materials listed in (c); and - 1.4 Demonstrate management plan, accessibility and hygiene.
 It includes the outlines of how the municipal solid waste disposal rate can be reduced by the waste management hierarchy prevention, reuse, recycling, recovery and disposal; what is the collection and separation methodology of waste and recyclables; and how the building users dispose refuses and recyclables and janitorial staffs collect and deliver to refuse storage and material recovery chambers (RS&MRC) & Refuse Chutes.